RMIT Elite Athlete and Performer Program

 • Victorian Netball League (VNL).

-• For time-based events such as swimming, athletics and rowing, met the entry standards for the open age category and competed at the most recent Australian Nationals.
+• For time-based sports recognised and funded by Sport Australia, such as swimming, athletics, and rowing, met the open age category entry standards and competed in the most recent Australian Nationals.

 To qualify as an esports Elite or Emerging athlete you must fulfill the following requirements: